abhi1238/BioChirp/README.md

 Want to Try the Chatbot?
 [Visit here!](http://103.25.231.90:8003)

-## Your Personal Assistant in Computational Bioimaging
-Welcome to the BioImage.IO Chatbot user guide.
-This guide will help you get the most out of the chatbot, providing detailed information on how to interact with it and retrieve valuable insights related to computational bioimaging.
+**Your Personal Assistant for Biological Database Retrieval** Welcome to the BioChirp Chatbot user guide.
+This guide will show you how to use the chatbot effectively to retrieve valuable insights from biological databases using natural language queries.

-## Introduction
+**Introduction**
-The BioImage.IO Chatbot is a versatile conversational agent designed to assist users in accessing information related to bioimaging techniques, tools, and research.
-It's your personal assistant for all bioimaging questions and queries.
+The BioChirp Chatbot is a versatile tool designed to help drug researchers and biologists access data directly from queries in natural language.
+It serves as your personal assistant for retrieving information in simple English.

 # BioChirp